-The entire potato is worth every bite, even before we overload it with awesome stuff.
-It’s an excellent source of vitamin C, vitamin B6, has more potassium than a banana, and is fat-, sodium-, and cholesterol-free.
-Well, at least for now. 🙂 Start with large russet potatoes; pierce them all over with a fork so they don’t explode in your oven.
+Start with large russet potatoes; pierce them all over with a fork so they don't explode in your oven.
 Rub the skin with olive or vegetable oil to give them a nice sheen and crispness.
 Be sure to season with salt and pepper to flavor the outside.
-You can make the whiz and toppings while the potatoes bake, or the day before.

-If you’d like your Philly Cheesesteak Potato ‘with’ the works, sauté some onions and peppers, and mushrooms with garlic and rosemary to put your overstuffed potato over the top!
+If you'd like your Philly Cheesesteak Potato 'with' the works, sauté some onions, peppers, and mushrooms with garlic and rosemary to put your overstuffed potato over the top!